kubernetes-sigs/cluster-api-provider-aws/docs/book/src/crd/index.md

 </em>
 </td>
 <td>
+<em>(Optional)</em>
-<p>InstallerRoleARN is an AWS IAM role that OpenShift Cluster Manager will assume to create the cluster..</p>
+<p>InstallerRoleARN is an AWS IAM role that OpenShift Cluster Manager will assume to create the cluster.
+Required if RosaRoleConfigRef is not specified.</p>
 </td>
 </tr>
 <tr>